Connect with us

 Our image as a nation is dented when our President is treated like an ordinary person in the parliament of such a small country.
 Was that visit to the parliament necessary?
 Who invited the President to the Scottish Parliament and arranged the visit?
 Did that person or group of persons not gauge the hostile mood?
 Would Obama watch proceedings from the gallery of that Parliament even if his visit is unofficial?
 President Mahama and his handlers should not just accept any demeaning invitation to places just to create public relations hype back home.

-See also MANASSEH’S FOLDER: The trial of Mensa Otabil
+See also MANASSEH'S FOLDER: The Messiah, disciple and the disabled

 [mawuni]